diharaw/dw-thread-pool/README.md

 int main()
 {
     // create thread pool instance.

-Pass in the number of worker threads as the constructor parameter.
-    // Passing in 0 will create (N - 1) number of worker threads, with N being the number of hardware threads. dw::ThreadPool thread_pool;
+    // Default constructor creates (N-1) number of workers, with N being the number of hardware threads. dw::ThreadPool thread_pool;

-    dw::ThreadPool custom_worker_count = dw::ThreadPool(2);
+    // For a custom number of workers, pass in the numver of worker threads as a constructor parameter. dw::ThreadPool custom_worker_count = dw::ThreadPool(2);

     // create task on the stack. no dynamic allocations required.